teracyhq/dev/docs/nodejs_dev_guide.rst

 We're going to use ``express`` for the web app construction and ``nodemon`` for development convenience.

-- Continue run the following commands within the container session:
+- Continue running the following commands within the container bash session:

   ..  code-block:: bash

       root@85fe561:/opt/hello-world-nodejs# npm install express --save
       root@85fe561:/opt/hello-world-nodejs# npm install nodemon --save-dev

-- And similarly, you need to sync the generated files from the VM machine to the host machine by opening a host terminal window and type:
+- And similarly, you need to sync the generated files from the VM machine back to the host machine by opening a host terminal window and type:

   ..  code-block:: bash